keshavdewan/8-Weeks-SQL-Challenge/Case Study 2 - Pizza Runner/Pizza Runner.md

     (10, 3);
 ````

-### 4. Using your newly generated table — can you join all of the information together to form a table which has the following information for successful deliveries? - customer_id, order_id,runner_id,rating, order_time, pickup_time, Time between order and pickup,vDelivery duration, Average speed, Total number of pizzas
+### 4. Using your newly generated table — can you join all of the information together to form a table which has the following information for successful deliveries? - customer_id, order_id,runner_id,rating, order_time, pickup_time, Time between order and pickup, Delivery duration, Average speed, Total number of pizzas
 ````sql
 /* Using your newly generated table — can you join all of the information together to form a table which